vikas23504/my-HTML-CSS/README.md

 complete js and solve questions of js given by chatgpt

 ## 📅 06/04/2026
-Today i work in a live project
+Today I worked on a live project.
+I was added to the project by Amit Sir and Mohit Sir.

 ## 📅 07/04/2026
+Today I worked on making the project responsive and added new content.
+The content was provided by Amit Sir.

+## 📅 08/04/2026
-Today i make responsive this project and add new content
+Today I completed the project that was assigned by Amit Sir and Mohit Sir.
+Mohit Sir also asked me to add new content and checked the responsiveness of the project.